ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 - Performance Improvement
 - Backward Incompatible Change
 - Build/Testing/Packaging Improvement
-- Documentation
+- Documentation (changelog entry is not required)
 - Other
-- Non-significant (changelog entry is not needed)
+- Non-significant (changelog entry is not required)

-Changelog entry (up to few sentences, required except for Non-significant/Documentation categories):
+Changelog entry (short description of added functionality):

 ...

-Detailed description (optional):
+Detailed description / Documentation:

-...
+Adding documentation, you much help users of a feature you have done.
+Documentation is highly required for all features that affect user experience.

+Read the lightweight [Contributing to ClickHouse Documentation](https://github.com/ClickHouse/ClickHouse/tree/master/docs/README.md) guide.
+It would help you to find the right form and words suitable for the audience of a new feature.